top of page

 For more information on this technique, Dr. Russ Harris offers free resources on cognitive defusion on his website.

-There are a number of techniques that you can use to physically relax your body.
+There are several techniques you can use to physically relax your body.
 Some of the ones that Dr. Mahoney recommends are progressive muscle relaxation and bedtime yoga.

 She also gives explicit instructions on good breathing techniques such as 4-7-8 breathing.
-This is where you inhale for 4 seconds, hold your breath for 7 seconds, and exhale for 8 seconds.
+This involves inhaling for 4 seconds, holding your breath for 7 seconds, and exhaling for 8 seconds.
 This last part is the most important step, according to Dr. Mahoney.

 Anxiety is so prevalent that all of us will either suffer from or know someone who suffers from anxiety.
-It’s important to know that there is help available, and Dr. Mahoney provides a number of resources to help people in the Illinois area.
+It’s important to know that there is help available.
+Dr. Mahoney provides a number of resources to help people in the Illinois area.

 To find therapists, you can look: